Saturday 5 September 2020

 Soldier

-Dumped on top of an intergalactic refuse heap after an unsuccessful run-in with his replacement (Jason Scott Lee's genetically engineered infantryman, Caine), Russell's toyetic Sergeant Todd is rescued by the inhabitants of this junk planet.
-These scrounger Samaritans nurse Todd back to health, attempting to integrate this displaced muscle monster into their society.
+Dumped on top of an intergalactic refuse heap after an unsuccessful run-in with his replacement (Jason Scott Lee's genetically engineered infantryman, Caine), Russell's square, toyetic Sergeant Todd is rescued by the inhabitants of this junk planet.
+These scrounger Samaritans nurse Todd back to health, attempting to integrate this displaced muscle monster into their bric-a-brac society.
 The soldier struggles to connect with these nuclear families though.
 Raised from birth to win and kill, Todd cannot seem to grasp anything else.
-Anderson, screenwriter David Webb Peoples and Russell balance their film on this premise, reducing Todd's arc to sweeping action rather than stuttering insight.
-We don't see emotional walls come tumbling down, Todd takes very little from his new community other than it meets the criteria of an objective; one that he wants to protect from the kitbash drop ships, bearing down.
+Anderson, Russell, and screenwriter David Webb Peoples balance their film on this premise, reducing the majority of Todd's arc to sweeping action rather than stuttering insight.
+We don't see emotional walls come tumbling down then, Todd taking very little from his new community other than it meets the criteria of an objective.
+One that he now wants to protect from the kitbash drop ships, bearing down.

 No comments: